 To earn a Doctor of Liberal Studies, you must successfully complete 36 credits of coursework, pass both the written and oral sections of the comprehensive examinations, and successfully complete and defend a doctoral thesis.

-- Seminar Courses: During the first four semesters in the program, you must complete, in sequence, the four seminar courses.
+- Foundational Courses (12 credits): During the first four semesters in the program, you must complete, in sequence, the four foundational courses.
 These courses are specifically designed to develop your understanding and mastery of interdisciplinary approaches to academic research, argumentation, values reflection, and oral and written communication.

-- Elective Courses: With the guidance of the Dean’s office and the Director of the Doctor of Liberal Studies program, you may select courses from the Graduate Liberal Studies catalogue, as well as across the University, that will support your anticipated area of study and thesis proposal.
-You may also select up to three independent study/directed reading courses.
+- Elective Courses (24 credits): With the guidance of the Director of the Doctor of Liberal Studies program, you may select courses within the program, as well as across the University, that will support your anticipated area of study and thesis proposal.
+You may also select up to three directed reading courses.

 - Qualifying Exam: At the conclusion of the coursework, you'll sit for both a written and an oral qualifying exam to demonstrate proficiency in the areas required to progress to the creation and successful defense of a doctoral thesis.

 - Thesis: You will be required to develop and defend a thesis proposal before embarking on the full production of a thesis.
 Our students pursue a range of topics in their theses, and some have seen their research published as books.
 Past doctoral thesis topics have included research around globalization, war, peace, religion, politics, environmental issues, and major events of human history.

 You’ll have the flexibility to earn your degree at a pace that suits your schedule—you have up to seven years to complete the degree.